openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 * Encryption of installations using an incompatible boot image.
 * Changing Ignition.
 * Storing of keys in-Cluster.
-* Arbitrary LUKS configurations or disk-layouts.
+* Arbitrary LUKS configurations or disk-layouts (this means providing a separate `/var` partition via Ignition will not be encrypted)
 * Re-formatting disk devices or partitions.
 * Re-encryption of previously encrypted volumes.
 * Encryption of previously provisioned nodes that were not encrypted.